 This procedure will clean your permanent cone more thoroughly.
 You can also use an old toothbrush to wash it even better.

-3. CoffeeSock Organic Cotton – Eco-friendly substitute for a fuller-bodied coffee
+3. CoffeeSock Organic Cotton – Eco-friendly substitute for creamy-textured coffee

-If you’re looking for an alternative to a Chemex filter, the cotton sock by CoffeeSock are my personal favorite.
+If you’re looking for an alternative to a Chemex filter, the cotton sock by CoffeeSock is my personal favorite.

 So, overall, – it’s the closest to a Chemex brew you’ll get.